Calibration of CCD Images

 A Flat Field is an image of a perfectly plain flat white surface.
 Any deviation from absolute homogeneity across the image is due to CCD or optical imperfections.

 Flat Field images should be obtained using an exposure that gives about 50-75% saturation of the CCD.
-Everything about the optical set-up (type of projection, focus etc) should be as used for the Light Frames to be calibrated.
+Everything about the optical set-up (type of projection, focus, filter etc) should be as used for the Light Frames to be calibrated.
 This is to ensure that the imperfections in the Flat Field images are as near as possible identical to those in the Light Frames.

 To minimise quantum noise, build a Master Flat Frame by averaging several flat frame exposures (say 10), or stacking a flat frame video.